procrastinatio/web-map-printing/web-map-printing.md

 #### Resolution, aspect ratio, screen size, pixel density

-Basically, your get the canvas at dispostion.
+Basically, your get the canvas at dispostion and try to fit in an A4 page.
+A small screen means a poors print quality, while a large screen means a decent or good print quality.

 Some are trying to get a lager image by recreating a large hidden map canvas.
 It may work in 2D, but will consume much resource in 2D.
 Remember, A4 at 150 dpi is 1750x 1250px, and A3 at 150 DPI is 1750x2480px.

 Pixel density

 A paper map is read at 25cm, screen at 50-70cm 14'' and 75 - 105 cm for 20/21''
-The maximal resolution is about 300 dpi at 25cm, 152 dpi at 50cm and 76 dpi at 100cm
+The maximal resolution is about 300 dpi at 25cm, 152 dpi at 50cm and 76 dpi at 100cm.
+So while a resolution of about 100dpi is acceptable on a desktop, it makes no sense to print above 300dpi for instance.

  Paper                96 dpi     150 dpi     300 dpi